wannier-developers/wannier90/docs/docs/user_guide/wannier90/postproc.md

 INPUT

-The file `seedname.isym` contains the data needed to construct Wannier functions from imformation computed only in the IBZ.
+The file `seedname.isym` contains the data needed to construct Wannier functions from information computed only in the IBZ.

 First line: a user comment, e.g., the date and time